 I am particularly interested in themes revolving around mathematical constructivism, with emphasis on connections between intuitionism and type theory.

 My work builds on the intuitionistic tradition of L. E. J. Brouwer and Arend Heyting, according to which mathematical objects are mental constructions given in temporal intuition and the truth of a proposition consists in one's possession of a construction satisfying some properties.
-However, Brouwer originally proposed his account of intuition against the background of a peculiar conception of construction that goes beyond calculability, admitting constructions not only by means of effective rules but also free choices of mathematical objects that may not be determined effectively.
+However, Brouwer originally proposed his account of intuition against the background of a unique conception of construction that goes beyond calculability, admitting constructions not only by means of effective rules but also free choices of mathematical objects that may not be determined effectively.

-The conception of construction I am rather interested in is the one underlying the more influential brand of constructivism of Erret Bishop, according to which constructions are informal effective methods or, to use his own expression, "person programs".
+The conception of construction I am rather interested in is the one underlying the more influential brand of constructivism of Errett Bishop, according to which constructions are informal effective methods or, to use his own expression, "person programs".
 Lately, I have been trying to rearticulate the effective elements of Brouwer's account of intuition and recast them into a novel account of intuition that explains how we gain epistemic access to constructions in Bishop's sense.
 In contrast to Brouwer's original views, the idea is that this novel account of intuition will exclude non-lawlike constructions as objects of intuition.